meteor/galaxy-docs/source/upgrade-app-plan.md

 <img src="images/upgrade-congrats.png" style="width: 850px;">

-App upgraded iwth success!
+App upgraded with success!
 Click on `Stay on Dashboard` to go back to your app page.

 <img src="images/upgrade-success.png" style="width: 850px;">

 You can see that your current plan is now Essentials!
 Enjoy all the new features and if you want to take more advantage of Galaxy and take your app to the next level, you can upgrade your app from Essentials to the Professional Plan by reading this [step-by-step](/upgrade-app-plan.html#essentials-to-professional).

 <img src="images/upgrade-confirmation.png" style="width: 850px;">

 <h2 id="essentials-to-professional">Essentials to Professional Plan</h2>